Our courses are organized into three core sequences:

 Second-year students will lead the small groups formed the Data Science in Teams I class.
 Here second-year students get to take on the responsibility of team leader and presenter; they will learn supervisory skills by managing team members and taking responsibility for the final project.
 This also allows student cohorts to interact in a formal setting.

 This course covers database management systems, e.g., relation databases, data architecture, and security.
 Topics include entity-relationship models and relational theory; storage and access of data; complex SQL queries; and non-relational databases including NoSQL databases.
+Connections to Hadoop and MapReduce will be highlighted.
 Students are exposed to data base architectures as time allows.

 An applied and practical combination of discrete structures and computational algorithms that are relevant for data science applications and infrastructure.
 Topics include natural language processing, graph and network models, (stochastic) gradient descent, block coordinate descent, and (quasi-) newton methods along with an overview of more traditional topics such as sorting and searching, hashing, queues, trees, string processing, advanced data structures, recurrence relations, shortest paths, matching, and dynamic programming.
 The course will also cover streaming algorithms for computational statistics, e.g., Monte-Carlo Markov Chain, simulated annealing, and stability of numerical algorithms.